 If you’re not sure your book is ready for editing or publishing, some editors offer smaller, more affordable ways to evaluate the strength of your work, saving you time and money in the process.
-(Try my Plot Accelerator or a Mini Edit.
+(Try coaching or a partial edit.
 Your budget will thank you.)

 Maybe your writing isn’t ready for prime time, and you’d like someone to sweep up what you’ve begun and carry it across the finish line.
 That’s ghostwriting, and it’s expensive (but I know several colleagues who’d be happy to help).
-For DIYers, you might need a writing coach to help you dig deeper (I offer that, too) or a book coach to help you keep the creative process on track (I know just the person).
-You might even prefer a creative services pro who can handle it all: editing, design, and production (and yeah, I know a great guy there, as well).
+For DIYers, you might need a book coach to help you dig deeper (I can help).
+You might even prefer a creative services pro who can handle it all: editing, design, and production.
+(I know a great guy for that.)

 Personality Are you looking for someone to get tough on your writing, someone who won’t let you get away with a single thing?
 Maybe you can’t breathe without a little humor, or what you’d really like is a gentle, understanding touch.
 Look for signs of an editor’s personality, starting with their website and their first interactions with you.
 Do they give off a vibe that just clicks with you?
 Do you feel like this editor will be your advocate?